How Is Interest Income Taxed and Reported?

 It might seem like just a small amount, a handful of dollars here and there, but any interest income that you earn during the year is taxable all the same.
 The IRS says it's income, subject to the same ordinary income tax rates as most other money you might receive during the tax year.

-Sources of interest income include the obvious, such as what you earned on that money you put aside in a bank or money market account, as well as on a few not-so-obvious sources: bonds, loans you made to others if the interest you charged exceeds $600 for the year, and even that minuscule amount that your home lease security deposit brought in.
+Sources of interest income include the money you put aside in a bank or money market account, as well as on a few not-so-obvious sources: bonds, loans you made to others if the interest you charged exceeds $600 for the year, and even that minuscule amount that your home lease security deposit brought in.